Aryanization: Austria

 After Austria merged into the Third Reich in the Anschluss on March 12, 1938, Austrian Jews were plundered and thousands of properties seized through Aryanization.
 Major landmarks owned by Jews, like the Wiener Riesenrad, which had belonged to Eduard Steiner, were Aryanized and their owners murdered.
 Large and small businesses, from the biggest banks to the smallest family run businesses, were seized from Jews under the guise of Aryanisation.
 The Vugesta Nazi looting organisation played a key role in disposing of assets of plundered Jews.

 France

 In Vichy France, Aryanization was governed by a July 22, 1941 law of the French state, which was following the October 18, 1940 Nazi ordinance for the occupied zone.
 Historian Henry Rousso gives the number 10,000 for the Aryanized businesses.
-In 1942 the Jewish Telegraphc Agency (JTA) reported that the Nazis claimed that 35,000 French businesses had already been Aryanized.
+In 1942, the Jewish Telegraphic Agency (JTA) reported that the Nazis claimed that 35,000 French businesses had already been Aryanized.
 Since the 1990s, there has been considerable research on the subject, and several monographs have been published.

 Large and small businesses, including art galleries, were transferred to non-Jews.
 Examples of companies Aryanized in France include Galeries Lafayette.